Yoast/Yoast-SEO-for-Neos/README.md

 ## Using this package with Neos CMS 3.3 and the old UI

-Many features of this package will also work in the old UI out of the box.
+To use this package with the old UI you have to use version 0.1.*.
+Version 0.2.0 dropped the support for the old UI.

 To remove a javascript error and to make the Yoast tab work correctly you should override the provided SEO mixin in your site package: